Hayden Beltz: Club hockey

 In 2018, Beltz was signed to play for Surbiton in the England Hockey League for the 2018–2019 season.
 During his time at Surbiton, Beltz also represented the team during the 2018–2019 EHL.

 Domestic leagues

 Australian Hockey League

 Hayden Beltz made his Australian Hockey League (AHL) debut in 2015 representing his home state Tasmania as a member of the Tassie Tigers.
 During his four–season career with the Tigers, Beltz won bronze at two tournaments, in 2015 and during the final edition of the tournament in 2018.

 Hockey One

 After the overhaul of the AHL and introduction of the Hockey One, Beltz was named in a rebranded Tassie Tigers team for the inaugural edition of the competition.

 National programs

 Under–21

-Beltz was a member of the Australia U–21 side, the 'Burras', from 2015–2018.
+Beltz was a member of the Australia U–21 side, the 'Burras', from 2015 to 2018.
 During this time, he represented the team at two Sultan of Johor Cup's in 2015 and 2018, winning a bronze medal at the latter.